walterhiggins/WMPJS/book-outline.md

 In this chapter we'll learn how to load and save player preferences.
 We'll create a new command which lets players choose which color they would like to use for in-game chat.
 The color they choose will be saved so that when the player disconnects or the server is restarted, the player's choice of text color is restored.

 ### A day in the life of a Minecraft Plugin
 Minecraft Plugins lead a busy life behind the scenes.
 A typical large public server might have many Minecraft plugins installed and some or all of those plugins might be turned on or off while the server is running.
 All Plugins are *loaded* automatically when the server starts up and all plugins are *unloaded* automatically just before the server shuts down.
 During the server session, the administrator might *reload* plugins using the *reload* command which will cause all plugins to be unloaded and then loaded again, while the server is running.
 This is usually the best way for an administrator to add new plugins as it means the server does not have to be taken down.
-Plugins are executable code which add behaviour and settings to the game.
+Plugins are executable code which add behavior and settings to the game.
 Plugins often have to manage *data*, player preferences, settings and so on.
 What happens to that data when the plugin is loaded and unloaded?
 This is the question we'll answer in the coming sections.

 ### Chat colors
 In this chapter we're going to add a new command to the game so that players can choose the color they'd like to use in chat messages.
 Players will be able to choose from among over a dozen colors.
 We want the player's choice of color to be saved so that when the server shuts down and is started up again, the same color is chosen for that player.
 The new command will be called */jsp chatcolor* and will support TAB-completion so that when the player hits the TAB key, a list of colors will be displayed.
 We've encountered the */jsp* command before in chapter @@chapter{chapter-11}.
 This command is a prefix (something which is added at the start) for new custom commands.